 Spending a few short minutes charring the jalapeño and roasting the tomatillos adds layers of delicious flavors to the guacamole salsa.
 For an extra creamy dip, use your food processor or blender.
 It saves the hassle of mashing the avocados and makes a well-blended mixture.

 Serve guacamole salsa alongside your favorite chips for dipping or fresh veggies if you’re going low-carb.
 It’s amazing dolloped on top of nachos, added to burritos, or stirred into cheesy Mexican bakes.

 Gather the ingredients.
-Pre-heat oven to 500 F.
+Preheat the oven to 500 F.

-Roast the jalapeno pepper over an open flame, turning frequently until the skin has blistered all over.
+Roast the jalapeño pepper over an open flame on your gas range (or with a kitchen torch), turning frequently until the skin has blistered all over.
 Use tongs to help you turn the pepper so you don't burn your fingers.

 Place the pepper in a plastic storage bag and allow it to steam in the bag on the counter for a few minutes.

 Add the quartered tomatillos, garlic, and red onion to a sheet pan.
 Toss with the olive oil and roast in the preheated oven for 3 to 5 minutes, or until the tomatillos are softened and slightly browned.

 Remove the tomatillos from the oven and allow them to cool slightly while preparing the rest of the dip.